jainilDesai/To-Do-List-App/README.md

 # My To-Do List App
 My To-Do List App is a simple and efficient tool to help you manage your tasks and stay organized.
-This project allows users to create, edit, and delete tasks, set deadlines, and mark tasks as completed.
+This project allows users to create, edit, and delete tasks  as completed.

 # Installation